Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 You should also ask staff who support your remote patient home monitoring program and are involved with patient education if they have recommendations for improvement or new ideas to enhance your education efforts.
 Even small enhancements may reap significant short- and long-term rewards for your RPM program.

 The future of virtual health services like remote patient monitoring is brighter than ever, and following best practices and guidelines is key.
 So is choosing the right software partner.
-Prevounce functions as a partner that can guide you through the RPM process and help you identify the equipment and software to provide care that best meets your patients’ needs.
+Prevounce functions as a partner that can guide you through the RPM process and help you identify the equipment and software to provide care that best meets your patients’ and organization's needs.

 With a better understanding of remote patient monitoring, including why it is quickly becoming a sought-after service by patients and one that healthcare organizations should strongly consider adding, you can take the next step in building a successful RPM program with confidence.
 As the developer of a remote patient monitoring platform that helps organizations easily expand patient care outside their walls, we at Prevounce are excited to see how RPM expands and evolves into the future.
 If you’d like to learn more about our platform, book a meeting with us here.

-CPT Copyright 2022 American Medical Association.
-All rights reserved.
 CPT® is a registered trademark of the American Medical Association.

 To ensure the success of your remote patient home monitoring program, follow these six steps to educate patients.